Carlo-Birkholz/carlo-birkholz.github.io/index.md

 ## About Me

-<div style="text-align: justify">I am a researcher at the <a href="https://www.zew.de/en/research-at-zew/corporate-taxation-and-public-finance" target="_blank">Department of Public Finance and Corporate Taxation</a>
+<div style="text-align: justify">I am Assistant Professor (Akademischer Rat a.
+Z.) at the <a href="https://www.uni-goettingen.de/en/696774.html" target="_blank">Chair of Development Economics</a>
-at the <a href="https://www.zew.de/en/" target="_blank">ZEW - Leibniz Centre for European Economic Research </a> in Mannheim, Germany, and a 4th year
-Ph.D. student at the University of Mannheim.
+at the University of Göttingen, Germany.
 I am also an external affiliate of the <a href="https://www.nhh.no/en/research-centres/nocet/" target="_blank">Norwegian Centre for Taxation (NoCeT)</a>.
+I have received my Ph.D. from the University of Mannheim.
 <br/><br/>
 My general research interests are in the fields of <em>Development Economics</em>, <em>Political Economy</em>, and <em>Public Finance</em>.
 In particular, I enjoy bringing together innovative data sources such as satellite imagery, household electricity consumption from smart meters, or web-scraped data, with machine learning techniques like random forests and large language models to answer economic questions otherwise difficult to study. </div>